0x50B/0x50B.github.io/_posts/2023-07-28-xpp-review.md

 ## Downtime
 In the present day, X++ in D365 operates entirely in CIL, causing a noticeable slowdown in programming speed.
 Every change now requires compilation first.
 To mitigate the downtime, there are certain mechanisms in place, such as recompiling only the model affected by the change or performing partial compilations for specific model objects.

 However, despite these efforts, the downtime caused by compilation during development remains a significant issue.
-Unlike before, there's no hotswap of compiled DLLs, resulting in service shutdowns before replacing Model DLLs.
+There's no hotswap of compiled DLLs, resulting in service shutdowns before replacing Model DLLs.
 This can add precious seconds to minutes of downtime, which can be frustrating for developers.

 It's worth noting that leveraging unit tests can dramatically reduce downtime, as they execute faster than waiting for the UI to be available after each compilation.